Ludwig N. Carbyn: Career

 From 1967 to 1997, Carbyn worked as a research scientist with the Canadian Wildlife Service.
 Since 2008, he has been an adjunct professor at the University of Alberta.
 He has authored, co-authored, and edited five books and has published more than 100 scientific papers.
 His early research focused on avian population studies, and while on educational leave from government service, he completed his doctoral dissertation at the University of Toronto on wolf-ungulate systems in Jasper National Park.

+Carbyn has been interviewed and consulted on a few projects that have been produced into television episodes, including Nova Season 24, Episode 15 - Wild Wolves with David Attenborough (1997; watch on Internet Archive), and CBC News: Country Canada episode - Wild Buffalo Blues (2001; watch on YouTube).

 Carbyn continues to write and lecture extensively about habitat protection and its importance in maintaining biodiversity.
 He advocates for the concept of "The Power of The Individual" (POTI) as a key driver in shaping future conservation ethics.
 He has demonstrated this commitment by donating land to EALT for conservation purposes.
 See Lu Carbyn Nature Sanctuary.

 Carbyn has received many awards during his professional life, including The Wildlife Society’s Distinguished Service Award.